cyberthint/cuckoo-sandbox-installation-script/README.md

 - Update & upgrade apt packages
 - Install neccessary packages for cuckoo
-- Downloand docker & docker-compose
+- Download docker & docker-compose
 - Make neccessary settings
 - Create `cuckoo` user and add it to groups
 - Install `win7ultimate` image for using Virtualbox